nunit/dotnet-new-nunit/readme.md

 |--------------|:--------------:
 | nuget        | [![NUnit 3 Test Project Template for dotnet-new CLI](https://buildstats.info/nuget/NUnit3.DotNetNew.Template)](https://www.nuget.org/packages/NUnit3.DotNetNew.Template/)

-This repository contains a set of project templates to be used when creating projects from .NET Core `dotnet new` command line interface.
+This repository contains a set of project templates to be used when creating projects from .NET Core `dotnet new` command line interface (C#, F# and Visual Basic project templates are supported).

 Currently, it contains a project template for a NUnit test library targeting .NET Core.